 At no point do you get to control Sephiroth.
 However, he temporarily joins your party as an AI-controlled member for a small portion of the game.
 Unsurprisingly, he’s incredibly powerful, he takes no damage, and all of his materia is at a master level.

 There you have it, everything you need to know about Final Fantasy VII’s Sephiroth.
-Make sure you check out our picks for the best Switch RPGs if you’re after something different to play.
+Make sure you check out our picks for the best horror games and best Switch RPGs if you’re after something different to play.